-al., a social worker allegedly issued an ultimatum to a father suspected of abuse to leave his home based on an anonymous and uncorroborated report of abuse.
-91 By allowing the father's lawsuit to proceed to trial, the court permitted a jury to decide whether the social worker had a reasonable basis for issuing the ultimatum.
+Furthermore, where an objectively reasonable basis does not clearly support a caseworker's actions, courts will allow litigation to proceed beyond the summary judgment stage.
+In Puricelli et al. v.
+Houston et al., a social worker allegedly issued an ultimatum to a father suspected of abuse to leave his home based on an anonymous and uncorroborated reports of abuse.
+By allowing the father's lawsuit to proceed to trial, the court permitted a jury to decide whether the social worker had a reasonable basis for issuing the ultimatum.
 92